pledgcorporate/ecard-doc/docs/en/modules/prestashop-16.md

     - Title (required): the title of the payment method; this title will appear to the user (example: "Pay in 3x").
     - Activate payment: yes if you want to activate this payment method.
     - Production mode: yes if you want to put this payment method into production.
-    - Marchant ID (required): your Marchant ID associated with the payment method (communicated by Pledg).
+    - Merchant ID (required): your Marchant ID associated with the payment method (communicated by Pledg).
     - Secret (required): your secret key used to certify payments (communicated by Pledg).
+	- Minimum : minimum amount in the customer's cart, that allows them to use this payment method.
+	- Maximum : maximum amount till which the customer can use this payment (if you don't which to set a threshold, type 0).
+	- Icon : lets you upload an icon that the customers will see in front of this payment method.
-    - Description: the description of your payment.
+    - Description : the description of your payment.

-⚠️ Pledg payment methods will be displayed on your payment page in **the order in which you added them**.
+	- Position : order of priority to display your Pledg payment methods.

-## Step 5 - Test
+## Step 4 - Test

 Carry out a complete test in your environment :